xnnba1984/Doublet-Detection-Benchmark/README.md

 1. 16 real scRNA-seq datasets with experimentally validated doublet annotations used in the benchmark are available at https://drive.google.com/drive/folders/1QEdDC_nxn9BvxypvwQV1lioE0d_aeAGI?usp=sharing.

-2. Simulation datasets with groud truth doublets used in the benchmark are available at https://drive.google.com/drive/folders/19Yk35U1Onj6Y4-AuYuvwFYUrGL7ysiqJ?usp=sharing.
-It includes datasets under varying doublet rates, cell types, sequencing depth, heterogeneity, and datasets used in the downstream analysis of cell clustering, DE gene, and cell trajecotory inference.
+2. Simulation datasets with ground truth doublets used in the benchmark are available at https://drive.google.com/drive/folders/19Yk35U1Onj6Y4-AuYuvwFYUrGL7ysiqJ?usp=sharing.
+It includes datasets under varying doublet rates, cell types, sequencing depth, heterogeneity, and datasets used in the downstream analysis of cell clustering, DE gene, and cell trajectory inference.

 3. All the datasets are also available at Zenodo https://zenodo.org/record/4062232#.X3YR9Hn0kuU。